beans

 Plant-Based Protein Bowls

-Every combination gives a unique flavor blend, so beans are versatile in each cuisine.
+Every combination yields a unique flavor blend, so beans are versatile across cuisines.

 Hummus and Beyond